flyshark/jhu-cs318.github.io/project/guide.md

 * Never use someone else's code or text in your solutions.
 * Never consult project code or text found on the Internet.
 * You may read but not copy Linux or BSD source code. *But you must cite any code that inspired your code*{: .text-danger}.
-Code inspired by cited reference will not constitute cheating.
+As long as you cite what you used, it's not cheating.
 In the worst case, we deduct points if it undermines the assignment.

 On the other hand, we encourage collaboration in the following form: